Food

 Understanding Emotional Eating - The Science Behind Stress Eating and How to Break Free

-About 1 min read
+About 3 min read

 Why Stress Triggers Eating

 Stress prompts cortisol release, increasing cravings for high-calorie foods.
 Sweets and fatty foods trigger temporary dopamine release and mood improvement, but the reward fades quickly, leaving guilt behind.
+When this cycle repeats, a loop of "stress, eat, guilt, more stress" becomes entrenched.

-Three Ways to Break Free
+Ways to Break Free from Stress Eating

 1. Distinguish Hunger from Emotion

 When the urge hits, ask if you're truly hungry.
 Physical hunger builds gradually; emotional appetite strikes suddenly.
 If it's emotional, wait five minutes.
 The urge usually fades.
+During those five minutes, occupying your hands (writing, washing hands) can effectively redirect attention.

 2. Have Non-Food Stress Relievers Ready